Adam-Diehl/Cryptography/README.md

 # Cryptography
-A project for cryptography, and making/solving cryptographic puzzles more specifically.
+A project for making/solving cryptographic puzzles.

 ## About
 ### Description